 Interestingly, despite the effects of these variables on fertility and hatchability, neither early nor late embryonic mortalities were significantly influenced by any of the evaluated factors (Figure 1).
 This observation suggests that once fertilization is achieved, embryonic development may proceed independently of the specific semen processing protocols used.
 Several studies have similarly shown that embryonic survival is more closely linked to intrinsic factors such as genetic back ground, maternal nutrition, and incubation conditions, rather than the semen handling technique (Elibol and Brake, 2006; Ewuola et al., 2020; Pokhrel et al., 2021).
 Furthermore, it is possible that all treatment groups achieved a threshold level of sperm quality sufficient for normal embryonic mortality.
 These findings reinforce the notion that while semen quality parameters significantly affect fertilization rates, their influence on post fertilization development may be limited when minimum viability thresholds are met.

-Fig. 1.
+figure 1.
 The impact of semen extenders (A), cryoprotectants (B), thawing conditions (C), semen volume (D), and insemination frequencies (E) on egg fertility, hatchability, early, and late embryonic mortalities

 3.3.
 Interaction impacts of semen extenders, cryoprotectants, thawing conditions with different semen volumes, and insemination frequencies on fertility, hatchability, early and late embryonic mortalities.